WooCommerce custom taxonomies: The easy way to display extra product data & filters

 Displaying WooCommerce custom taxonomies in the front end

-Now we get to the tricky bit.
-Normally, the only way to display custom taxonomy terms and custom fields is to edit the template files for your and product archive pages.
+Normally, the only way to display custom taxonomies for WooCommerce products is to edit the template files for your and product archive pages.
 This involves a bit of coding knowledge.

-Instead, I will tell you about a plugin to list products in table along with data such as WooCommerce custom fields and taxonomies.
+The good news is that there’s a handy plugin to list products in a table along with extra data such as WooCommerce custom taxonomies.
 It’s an ideal way to display products with extra information as everything is presented in a structured tabular format.
 You can add product tables to any WordPress page, to your main WooCommerce shop or product category pages, or even to the single product page.

-This is much easier than modifying your WooCommerce template files, and you get all the other benefits from using product table layouts such as improved conversion rates.
+This is much easier than modifying your WooCommerce template files.
+And even better, you get all the other benefits from using product table layouts such as improved conversion rates.

 How to create a product table with WooCommerce custom taxonomies

-It’s easy to set up WooCommerce Product Table with all the extra data.
+It’s easy to set up WooCommerce Product Table with all the extra product data.

 - Get WooCommerce Product Table.
 Download the plugin using the link on the order confirmation page and email.